Is this a gain, a loss, or a throwaway? MariaDB Plc (MRDB) Stock

 What Does MariaDB Plc’s Profitability and Valuation Ratios Tell Us About the Stock?

-The stock’s market cap achieved a total value of $23.83 million as of the last trading session.
+The stock’s market cap achieved a total value of $18.95 million as of the last trading session.
 Market capitalization is the total value of all outstanding shares of a corporation and it is used to measure a company’s market value.
-The price-to-earnings ratio for MariaDB Plc (NYSE:MRDB) is 1.42.
+Forward price-to-earnings is calculated using predicted earnings for the next financial year’s P/E determination.
+The stock has achieved an effective Price-to-Sales Ratio of 0.36 that mirrors the cost to be found for sales by the market.

 Is Insider Trading a Real Thing?